Example overview visualization of Dragon1 IT Architecture Principles.

 Guiding changing requirements with IT Architecture Principles

 Every organization today uses software applications and digital data in their processes.
-That means that every organization has a business operation that is supported by IT.
-Constantly there are changing requirements for the IT that is used by the organization.
+That means that every organization has a business operation supported by IT.
+Constantly, the organization's IT requirements are changing.

 To provide a solid framework for IT to evolve within, a set of IT Architecture Principles is more and more often used.